 Children with cerebral palsy are no different than any other child.
 They want to fit in, make friends, and be accepted by peers.
-Yet, due to their disorder, some children with cerebral palsy may develop emotional issues when daily challenges arise.
+Yet, due to their disorder, some kids with cerebral palsy may develop emotional issues when daily challenges arise.
 Parents and caregivers of children with CP have the important role of understanding these difficulties and working actively to ensure children with emotional problems have a positive support system, and if needed, the correct medical treatment.

 Why Children with Cerebral Palsy Are at Risk for Emotional Issues